orbitalquark/textadept/doc/manual.md

 files.
 It also knows some of the commands that build projects.
 Textadept recognizes many of the warning and error messages emitted by those commands and marks them as they occur in compile/run/build output.
-Double-clicking on a line with a warning or error in order jumps to its source.
+Double-clicking on a line with a warning or error jumps to its source.

 The following key bindings apply for compiling and running source files, and for building projects: